-Socialist MEP defends own side job after voting to ban others
+Socialist MEP defends own side jobs after voting to ban others

 The centre-right EPP group has 176 MEPs with side-jobs, followed by the socialists (142), the Renew Europe liberals (101), the Greens (72), the conservative ECR (66), the far-right Identity and Democracy (62), and the Left (37).

-But for all that, Belka and all but two fellow socialists voted in Strasbourg last week for an amendment to ban MEPs from holding the kind of EU-influencer side jobs that would need to be registered in the European Commission's Transparency Register — a Brussels lobbyist registry.
+But for all that, Belka and all but two fellow socialists voted in Strasbourg last week for an amendment to ban MEPs from holding the kind of EU-influencer side jobs that would need to be declared in the European Commission's Transparency Register — a Brussels lobbyist database.

 The amendment was part of wider changes to the parliament's internal rule book, amid efforts to clean things up in the wake of the Qatargate corruption scandal.